 Kate and her actor brother live in N.Y. in the 21st Century.
 Her ex-boyfriend, Stuart, lives above her apartment.
 Stuart finds a space near the Brooklyn Bridge where there is a gap in time....
 See full summary »

 Sally and Gillian Owens have always known they were different.
 Raised by their aunts after their parents' death, the sisters grew up in a household that was anything but typical--their ...
 See full summary »

 In 1672, two witches (Jennifer and her father Daniel) were burned by puritan Jonathan Wooley.
 In revenge, Jennifer cursed all future generations of the Wooley family, that the sons will always marry the wrong woman and be miserable.
 In the 20th century, a bolt of lightning frees Jennifer and her father from the tree that had kept their souls imprisoned.
 Jennifer assumes corporeal form and decides to make up-and-coming politician Wallace Wooley, then unhappily engaged, even more miserable by getting him to fall in love with her before his wedding.
 Wallace is a straight arrow, though, and Jennifer has to resort to a love potion.
 As we all know, love potions tend to backfire, with comedic results.
 Written by

 The film opens with a scene of Puritans in the Massachusetts colony burning witches.
 No-one was ever burned for witchcraft in America.
 The accused witches of Salem, Massachusetts, and its environs were hanged, with the exception of Giles Corey, who was pressed to death with rocks.
+Burning was the European method of executing witches, and pop culture has long confused the two historical spheres.
 See more »